BAAL-NF/baal-nf/README.md

 - Automatic fetching of fastq files from the ENA archive
 - Automatic export to SQL or SQLite database
-- Fix singularity/docker mount points so pipeline can run
+- Fix singularity/docker mount points so pipeline can run without the user having to configure mount points
 - Add a small testing set to the project
 - Configurable genomes
 - Automatic download of genomes